 Getting regular dental checkups is an integral part of maintaining strong teeth.
 During a checkup, your dentist can examine your teeth and gums for any signs of decay or damage.
 They can also advise on improving your oral hygiene routine and recommend treatments to help strengthen your teeth.

-You should visit the dentist at least twice a year for a comprehensive exam and cleaning to ensure that your teeth remain healthy and strong.
+You should visit the dentist at least twice a year for a comprehensive exam and teeth cleaning to ensure that your teeth remain healthy and strong.

 #11.
 Chew Sugarless Gum